SunehraFarhana/Grocery-Store-Data-Analysis/README.md

 # Grocery Store Data Analysis
 Understanding grocery store data is essential in analyzing consumer behavior, pricing strategies, and product marketing in a highly competitive retail environment.
-With rising consumer interest in products that claim certain attributes, such as being health conscious or eco-friendly, grocery retailers must closely observe the various characteristics of products in their catalog and its effect on customer ratings, in order to optimize pricing, promotions, and inventory decisions.
+With rising consumer interest in products that claim certain attributes, such as being health-conscious or eco-friendly, grocery retailers must closely observe the various characteristics of products in their catalog and its effect on customer ratings, in order to optimize pricing, promotions, and inventory decisions.

 Customer loyalty leads to repeat purchases over a long period of time, which creates a consistent cash flow for retail businesses.
 Product ratings can be used to determine whether consumers generally believe that a product is worth its price, or whether it lives up to its advertised consumer claim.